Kong/docs.konghq.com/app/gateway/2.6.x/install-and-run/upgrade.md

 If you are building your dependencies by hand, there are changes since the previous release, so you will need to rebuild them with the latest patches.

-The required OpenResty version for kong 2.6.x is [1.19.9.1](https://openresty.org/en/changelog-1019003.html).
+The required OpenResty version for Kong 2.6.x is [1.19.9.1](https://openresty.org/en/changelog-1019003.html).
 This is more recent than the version in Kong 2.5.0 (which used `1.19.3.2`).
 In addition to an upgraded OpenResty, you will need the correct [OpenResty patches](https://github.com/Kong/kong-build-tools/tree/master/openresty-build-tools/openresty-patches)